Bradleyda932/2025-Resume/README.md

 ## Project 2: Machine Learning (Python, Colab)
 #### My first project in Machine Learning was very open-ended, with the only requirements being to choose a good dataset and a set order of when to do tasks.
 I had fun with creating this, and chose to use College/University data, because it has always fascinated me on how websites like U.S. News and Top Universities do their rankings.
-The results I found were surpsising at first, but upon further analysis it all made sense.
+The results I found were surprising at first, but upon further analysis it all made sense.
 (Machine_Learning_Project_1.ipynb file)

 ## Project 3: Cloud and Database Systems (SQL, AWS/VS Code)